kyrylobaliurawork-web/aws-image-resizer/README.md

 # 🚀 Possible Improvements

-1.For production environments, consider the following improvements:
+For production environments, consider the following improvements:

-2.Configure a custom domain with Route 53
+1.Configure a custom domain with Route 53

-3.Add Amazon SQS for request queueing
+2.Add Amazon SQS for request queueing

-4.Optimize image processing performance
+3.Optimize image processing performance

-5.Cache resized images closer to users with CloudFront
+4.Cache resized images closer to users with CloudFront

 These improvements will make the system more scalable and production-ready.